Our Mission

 Molecular Medicine Events

-Molecular Medicine Interdisciplinary Program Thesis Defense Seminar: Joseph Chin promotional image
+Molecular Medicine Interdisciplinary Program Thesis Defense Seminar: Alexa Sheehan promotional image

-Molecular Medicine Interdisciplinary Program Thesis Defense Seminar: Joseph Chin
+Molecular Medicine Interdisciplinary Program Thesis Defense Seminar: Alexa Sheehan

 Medical Education Research Facility

-Joseph Chin is a PhD candidate in the Biomedical Science - Molecular Medicine Graduate Program, as well as a student in the Medical Scientist Training Program (MSTP).
-His research has been conducted in Dr. Richard Smith's laboratory.
+Jianyu Yu is a PhD candidate in the Biomedical Science (Molecular Medicine) Interdisciplinary Graduate Program.
+His research has been conducted in Bing Li's laboratory.

 Iowa mascot in lab coat looking at microscope